zack-bitcoin/amoveo/docs/icos.md

 The owner can offer bribes, to pay people to never mention his crimes.

-Putting good people in charge is not enough.
-The Stanford Prison experiment shows that almost anyone will violently abuse people, if they have the opportunity.

 Part of the problem is the hierarchy of the modern corporation.
 Money flows downward through a pyramid.
 The hierarchy happens because this is the easiest way